nikolaarinanda/tugas-akhir/LOGBOOK.md

 ### 2025-02-18 to 2025-03-06

-- Learning python from CS50P harvard course
+- Learning CS50P from introduction to lecture 6

 ## March